AnyChart/docs.anychart.com/Maps/DrillDown_maps/Basic_tutorial.md

 usaMap.geoData(anychart.maps.united_states_of_america);
 ```

-Here we have created the world map, other maps are to be defined the same.
+Here we have created the USA map, other maps are to be defined the same.
 You can find geoData names for all available maps on the <a href = "http://cdn.anychart.com/#map-collection">maps collection page</a>.
 The regions' IDs can be found there as well.
 Choose the "Demo" of a necessary map to see how it should be defined.

 ## Data

 Now it's time for defining the data.
 As with other components, there are two ways of the data defining: as array of arrays or as array of objects.
 Note that you should set the data for all maps that are used in Drill Down.

-Let's use some statistic data about population in those states in 2000 for the next sample.
+Let's use some statistical data about population in those states in 2000 for the next sample.

 ```
 // set the data for the USA map